 Drupal is designed with large organizations in mind when it comes to storing and organizing content in a single repository.
 In addition, Drupal 8’s upgraded publishing functionality provides contributors a more streamlined experience for content creation.
 You are now able to give content creators a streamlined editorial experience and leverage Drupal 8’s RESTful API to make it more straightforward than ever for external applications or services to interact with content on your Drupal site.

 Decoupled architecture requires Drupal’s core web services to provide data to the front-end, pushing content to other places becomes more manageable.
-This is relevant because once you publish content in an article, it can be available for use in many different places, including mobile apps, IOT devices, various feeds, and in other ways that haven’t been created yet.
+This is relevant because once you publish content in an article, it can be available for use in many places, including mobile apps, IOT devices, various feeds, and in other ways that haven’t been created yet.

 Right tool for the right job